-The garden is really getting into its stride in April, and Easter sees the real transition into the warmer, sunnier days.
-You’ll see a massive amount of activity in the garden this month, from young fledgling birds and ponds full of tadpoles to mad amounts of growth on your shrubs, trees, and veg patch.
+The garden is really getting into its stride in April, with warmer, sunnier days.
+You’ll see a massive amount of activity in the garden this month, from fledgling birds and ponds full of tadpoles, to fresh new leaves on trees and the first seedlings appearing in the veg patch.

-The lawn is back to its beautiful green best (especially if you gave it an early spring feed last month), and you’ll be breaking out the lawnmower regularly this month to keep it looking tidy.
-The longer evenings and warmer weather mean being outside is now a pleasure rather than a chore, and there’s plenty to keep you busy from April Fool’s Day all the way through to May-Day eve!
+The longer evenings and warmer weather mean being outside is now a pleasure rather than a chore, and there’s plenty to keep you busy from April Fool’s Day all the way through to May!

 Your essential April checklist

 - Sow hardy annuals and native wildflowers to fill gaps in borders.

 - Deadhead spring bulbs like tulips but allow the foliage to die back before cutting.

 - Keep a lookout for aphids appearing on roses, and deal with them quickly with an organic pesticide or warm soapy water before they get a chance to become an infestation.